 - 6. Split Roll Initiative.
 Typically, the term "split roll" means taxing various property types (for example, residential v. commercial) according to a different tax rate or value standard.
-In the context of reassessment of legal entity owned property, some use the term to reference modifying the change in ownership provisions related to legal entity ownership interests to trigger more frequent reassessment, such as this bill proposes.
 A true "split roll" is not possible without a constitutional amendment.
-Initiative 1851 (17-0055, Amdt.#1), which is eligible for the November 3, 2020 ballot, proposes to amend the Constitution to require certain commercial and industrial real property to be taxed at fair market value.
-Initiative 1870 (19-008A1), which is eligible for the November 3, 2020 ballot, also requires certain commercial and industrial real property to be taxed at fair market value.
-If one of these initiatives is enacted, this bill, by classifying nonresidential active solar energy systems as personal property, will defer assessment of any system constructed before January 1, 2025 until the lien date following the date of change in ownership. - 7.
+Proposition 15 (Initiative 1870, 19-008A1), which is on the November 3, 2020 ballot, proposes to amend the Constitution to require certain commercial and industrial real property to be taxed at fair market value.
+If Proposition 15 is enacted, this bill, by classifying nonresidential active solar energy systems as personal property, will defer assessment of any system constructed before January 1, 2025 until the lien date following the date of change in ownership.
+Any nonresidential active solar energy system that is constructed on or after January 1, 2025 will be assessed at fair market value, along with other commercial and industrial property. - 7.
 Technical Issue.
 This bill provides that for purposes of article XIII A of the California Constitution, nonresidential active solar energy systems are personal property.
-Personal property is assessed under article XIII, not article XIII A. Should new section 83 reference both article XIII and XIII A? - 8.
-Intent.
-This bill provides in new section 87 that the provisions of the new chapter are to be construed liberally so as to effectuate their intent, policy, and purposes.
-We do not see where the intent, policy or purpose language is included in this bill. - 9.
-Related Legislation.
-SB 1059 provides a change in ownership exclusion for an active solar energy system that is owned by a legal entity that has undergone a change in control.
+Personal property is assessed under article XIII, not article XIII A. Should new section 83.5 reference both article XIII and XIII A? - 8.
+Related Legislation. - Assembly Bill 105 also provides that, subject to voter approval of the split roll initiative, nonresidential active solar systems are personal property and creates an exemption for nonresidential active solar systems until the solar system undergoes a subsequent change in ownership.
+AB 105 passed the Senate and is in the Assembly for concurrence (assigned to the Revenue and Taxation Committee). - Senate Bill 1059 provides a change in ownership exclusion for an active solar energy system that is owned by a legal entity that has undergone a change in control.
+SB 1059 was assigned to the Governance and Finance Committee.

-Costs: The BOE would incur some minor absorbable costs to inform and advise county assessors of the change in law.
+Costs: The BOE would incur some minor absorbable costs to inform and advise County Assessors of the change in law.

-Revenue Impact: This bill goes into effect if one of the split roll initiatives is approved by the voters on November 3, 2020.
-If the split roll and this bill are enacted, nonresidential active solar energy systems, that would otherwise be subject to annual reassessment, will be exempt from taxation, if installed on or before January 1, 2025.
+Revenue Impact: This bill goes into effect if Proposition 15, the split roll initiative, is approved by the voters on November 3, 2020.
+If Proposition 15 and this bill are enacted, nonresidential active solar energy systems, that would otherwise be subject to annual reassessment, will be exempt from taxation, if installed on or before January 1, 2025.
 This bill's revenue impact depends on how many active solar energy systems are attached to commercial or industrial property and the annual market value of the active solar energy system.
 The value of an active solar energy system is variable and depends on the features of each system on a case-by-case basis.
 It is unknown how many active solar energy systems are located on commercial or industrial properties.
 The BOE does not have this data available; thus, the revenue impact is indeterminable.